lpe/mixblog/README.md

+25/07/2022 :

+- Fix security issue as a user can steal a record :-/
+- Add validations to Post model

 Build a simple blog.

 Add a Post model which has title and body as its fields, which allows users to create posts.